This post may contain affiliate links . Read my full Disclosure Policy.

 Recipe Tips

-• During the second rise in the loaf pans, don’t wait for the dough to completely fill the pan.
-The center may rise slightly above the rim, but the sides will stay lower.
+- During the second rise in the loaf pans, don’t wait for the dough to completely fill the pan.
+The center of the loaf should be about a half an inch above the pan, but the sides will not.
 If you wait until the sides reach the top, the loaves will be over-proofed and may collapse after baking.
+(See photo in instructions above)

 How to store this sandwich bread